Juli-EXP/SNMP-Tool/README.md

 IDE without gradle support, you have to run `gradle build` manually.
 You also have to run `gradle build` or `gradle jar` to create a jar that is located in `/build/libs`.

+##Usage
+Enter the number displayed in the console to execute the specified command.

 ## Current goals
 - ~~Implement SNMP-Get~~
 - ~~Implement SNMP-Set~~